 Chelsea Hensley: Before joining kt literary, Chelsea was a freelance editor and perpetual publishing intern.
 In 2018 she mentored in Pitch Wars and most recently was an editorial intern at Page Street Publishing where she assisted on titles from Addie Thorley and Breanna Shields.
 She has a BA in English from the University of Missouri and lives and works as a bookseller in St. Louis, MO.
 She likes fresh and imaginative SFF, dark and twisty mysteries/thrillers, and whipsmart protagonists.
 She is interested in working with authors belonging to groups traditionally underrepresented in publishing, especially Black authors.
 When she isn’t working, she can be found playing Dungeons & Dragons, watching The Golden Girls, or playing with her dog.

 Aida Z. Lilly was born in Alabama and now calls Denver home.
 She attended the University of Montevallo and studied English and writing.
 She holds an MA in Organizational Management and a graduate certificate in publishing.
-She is the Communications Fellow for The Word for Diversity, and an assistant at kt literary.
+She is the Communications Fellow for The Word for Diversity, and an Associate Agent at kt literary.
 Her favorite genres are adult and YA sci-fi and fantasy, contemporary YA, humor, and adult general fiction (bonus points for books written by diverse authors with characters that leap off the page).
 Good writing and pacing are all she needs to get wrapped up in a story, and her ideal day is spent with books, coffee, and bathbombs.